Garmin Venu 3 vs Withings ScanWatch Nova

 Frequently Asked Questions

-Garmin Venu 3 excels if you value bright 1.4" amoled display with refined, lifestyle-friendly ui.
-Withings ScanWatch Nova is better if you prioritize elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
-Pick based on your budget and daily use.
+Garmin Venu 3 is the better choice if you prioritize bright 1.4" amoled display with refined, lifestyle-friendly ui.
+Withings ScanWatch Nova wins if you value elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
+Both are rated highly (4.5★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure